Ericsson/codechecker_bazel/README.md

 ### Per-file CodeChecker analysis: `code_checker_test()`
 > [!IMPORTANT]
 > The rule is still in prototype status and is subject to changes without notice.
+See [this issue](https://github.com/Ericsson/codechecker_bazel/issues/31).
 > You are free to experiment and report issues however!

 Instead of a single CodeChecker call, the bazel rule `code_checker_test()` invokes